Napoleon Harris: Electoral history

 While a member of the Illinois Senate, Harris has run for higher office on two occasions.
 In 2013, Harris ran for the congressional seat vacated by Jesse Jackson Jr., but dropped out after two months, endorsing Robin Kelly.
 In 2015, he announced his candidacy in the Democratic primary for U.S. Senate in 2016.
 He would come in third place, losing to Tammy Duckworth, who would go on to win the general election.

-After the death of longtime Thornton Township Democratic Committeeman Frank Zuccarelli, Harris defeated State Representative Thaddeus Jones for the position.